mamokin/ordinalsbot-poc/README.md

 Additionally, the "Dotenv Official +Vault" vscode extension has been added to the projects Workspace Recommendations.

+### packages

+The following packages have been added to the project:

+- react-spinners: "A collection of react loading spinners"

+## Project Structure

+This project has been bootstrapped with `create-next-app` with the app router configuration so, much of the structure is preordained.
+On top of this default structure the following changes have been made.

+The addition of the following directories:

+- app/api/

+  In here are API routes or other API related files.

+- app/components/

+  The eternal resting place of all components.
+All components found here are designed to be later used as a design library and thus, are all loosely coupled, dumb components.

+- app/utils/

+  Globally required utility functions live in here.

+## Guidelines

+There are some design principles being followed throughout this projects code.
+A notable one that is difficult to enforce with utilities such as ESLint and Prettier is CSS naming semantics.

+This project adheres to [BEM](https://getbem.com/introduction/) naming conventions for element class names.
+While Tailwind CSS has been opted into as part of the bootstrap `creat-next-app` script, all new components are designed with new CSS to reduce any external factors breaking the component library appearances.
+While uncommon, large design libraries publish updates with breaking changes which can create large and mandatory development efforts to be performed to unblock work once started.

 ## Getting Started

 Install node packages and setup your IDE default formatter (vscode specific) to use "Prettier - Code formatter".